calvin4370/olist-rfm-analysis/README.md

-# Olist Customer RFM Analysis
+# Olist Customer Segmentation and Retention Analytics

 ## Project Overview
 This project analyses customer purchasing behavior in a multi-seller e-commerce marketplace to understand customer value, engagement, and retention patterns.